anan44/it-starts-with-clojure/materials/3-first-project/1-minimum-viable-product.md

   (apply + a-seq)`
 ```

-This wont actually change the functionality of our function at all,
+This won't actually change the functionality of our function at all,
 but it makes it more clear that it can take other things than Vectors as well.
 Also notice that we are calling the parameter _a-seq_ instead of _seq_.
 This is because we don't want to [shadow](https://en.wikipedia.org/wiki/Variable_shadowing)
 an existing function [seq](https://clojuredocs.org/clojure.core/seq) and cause unnecessary confusion.
-For the very same reason called the previous parameter a-vec (there is also a function called [vec](https://clojuredocs.org/clojure.core/vec)).
+For the very same reason called the previous parameter a-vec (there is also a function called [`vec`](https://clojuredocs.org/clojure.core/vec)).
 Alternatively,
 we could call the parameter _coll_,
 that would be suitable too and it is often seen in Clojure code.